Wednesday, 25 April 2012

 six members appointed by the police authority;

-representative from the Ministry responsible for finance.
+a representative from the Ministry responsible for finance.

 The Minister may make regulations under section 73 to regulate the functions and operation of the police tender board.

-police tender board shall be responsible for the procurement and award
+The police tender board shall be responsible for the procurement and award of tenders to supply materials, equipment and any other thing required for the welfare and the operation of the force.

 PART VIII —SPECIAL CONSTABLES, POLICE RESERVES AND LOCAL ADMINISTRATION POLICE.